piqnt/planck.js/README.md

 - <a href="http://box2d.org/documentation/" target="_blank">Box2D Manual</a> and <a href="https://github.com/erincatto/Box2D/wiki/FAQ" target="_blank">FAQ</a> are highly recommended to get started.
 - [iforce2d](https://www.iforce2d.net/b2dtut/) website includes a collection of helpful tutorials and resources to learn Box2D.

-Following technical documents are recommend if you are interested in Box2D/Planck.js's internal details.
+Following technical documents are recommend if you are interested in learning about Box2D/Planck.js's internal details.

 - [Continuous Collision](http://twvideo01.ubm-us.net/o1/vault/gdc2013/slides/824737Catto_Erin_PhysicsForGame.pdf) by Erin Catto
 - [Solving Rigid Body Contacts](http://www.richardtonge.com/presentations/Tonge-2012-GDC-solvingRigidBodyContacts.pdf) by Richard Tonge

-*If you you know any other useful resource, please add it or submit an issue about it.*
+*If you know any other useful resource, please add it or submit an issue about it.*

 ## Testbed